collinsmunyendo/collinsmunyendo.github.io/personal.md

 excerpt: Personal
 ---

 I play hard as much as I work hard.
 I play football and love swimming.
-I am an avid Chelsea FC fan.
+I am also an avid [Chelsea FC](https://www.chelseafc.com/en) fan.

 I love travelling.
 Some of the countries I have been to in no particular order are:
 1. Kenya